 The Sheffield Alcohol Policy Model (also known as SAPM or the Sheffield model) provides estimates of the effectiveness and cost-effectiveness of alcohol policies including pricing and availability policies as well as screening and brief interventions.
-It has been influential in informing current debate on alcohol policy and has provided a key evidence base for debates around minimum unit pricing of alcohol.
+It has been influential in informing public and political debate on alcohol policy and has provided a key evidence base for informing policy decisions around minimum unit pricing of alcohol.
 Adaptations of the model have been provided for the Scottish government and work is underway to provide further international adaptations.

-Please see below for further information on the structure of the model and key publications.
+Please see below for further information on the structure of the model and sources of further information.

 Structure of the model

-Version 2 of the Sheffield Alcohol Policy Model addresses three different types of policies; pricing policies, availability policies and screening and brief interventions.
+Version 2 of the Sheffield Alcohol Policy Model addresses four different types of policies; pricing policies, availability or advertising policies and screening and brief interventions.
 The outputs of the model provide estimates of:

-- Changes in alcohol consumption for different groups;
+- Changes in alcohol consumption for different population subgroups;

 - Changes in the incidence of various alcohol-related harms including health conditions, crime, unemployment and sickness absence;

-- The costs associated with changes in the incidence of harm incorporating direct costs including healthcare and policing costs as well as costs associated with changes in individuals’ quality of life (e.g. from alcohol-related diseases or being a victim of crime).
+- The costs associated with changes in the incidence of harm incorporating direct costs (e.g. to the health services or police) as well as costs associated with changes in individuals’ quality of life (e.g. from alcohol-related diseases or being a victim of crime).